Frequently Asked Questions

 Does this legislation provide any status or legal authority as a law enforcement officer?

-No. Retired officers qualified to carry a concealed weapon through legislation have no authority as a police officer.
+No. Retired officers qualified to carry a concealed weapon through legislation have no authority as a law enforcement officer.
 They remain private citizens without law enforcement authority, and are bound to legal standards of a citizen with regard to use of force.

 I left my agency after serving 11 years and did not retire.
 Do I qualify for LEOSA/IROCC?